dreamportdev/Osdev-Notes/07_IPC/02_Shared_Memory.md

         phys_base = access_shared_memory("examplename")->physical_base;
     else
         phys_base = pmm_alloc(length / PAGE_SIZE);

     //the rest of the this function can look as per normal.
 }
 ```

 We've glossed over a lot of the implementation details here, like how you pass the name of the shared memory to the ipc manager.
 You could add an extra argument to `vmm_alloc`, or have a separate function entirely.
 The choice is yours.
 Traditionally functions like this accept a file descriptor, and the filename associated with that descriptor is used, but feel free to come up with your own solution.

 If you're following the VMM design explained in the memory management chapter, you can use the extra argument to pass this information.

 ### Potential Issues

 There's a few potential issues to be aware of with shared memory.
 The biggest one is to be careful when writing data that contains pointers.
 Since each process interacting with shared memory may see the shared physical memory at a different virtual address, any pointers you write here may not be valid.

-Best practice is to store data *relative to the base*, this way each process can read the pointer from the shared memory, and add it's own virtual offset.
+Best practice is to store data *relative to the base*, this way each process can read the pointer from the shared memory, and add its own virtual offset.
 Alternatively it can be better to not use pointers inside of shared memory at all, and instead use opaque objects like resource handles or file descriptors.

 Another problem that may arise is your compiler optimizing away reads and writes to the shared memory.
 This can happen because the compiler sees these memory accesses are having no effect on the rest of the program.
 This is the same issue you might have experienced with MMIO (memory mapped io) devices, and the solution is the same: make any reads or write `volatile`.